Fizzbb/Capella/README.md

-# CAPella, next generation Cloud AI Platform
+# Capella, next gen Cloud AI service for everyone

+## Vision
+* data scientiests, deep learning algorithm researchers should not care for infrastructure
+* AI service should be simple enough for everyone to use
+* code should auto scale out as more resources are available
+* large model should be tamed by a new platform for large adoption

-## Highlights
+## Technologies Highlights
-* Automated resource configuration, fast job completion time
+* Automated and dynamic resource configuration, compliment multi-tenant in a optimized way
 * Efficient storage and workflow for function orchestration
 * Minimize data movement, maximize parellelism
 * Simplified elastic AI training, flow and model auto split
 * GPU centric

 ## User Interface
-* Browser based work studio
+* Browser based work studio; model service API for integration
 * Large selections of dataset and models
 * Friendly progress tracking and debugging interface
-* Easy to share
+* Sharable, executable functions/workflow

+## About us
+* Chief Architects and hard-core Engineers from leading cloud lab.